 - Maintenance tools machinery

 - Tools and machinery used during lessons

-- · Hand and power tools
+- Hand and power tools

 - Office equipment

 - Access equipment (Ladders and stepladders)

-Lifting equipment (Trolleys, hoists etc.)
+- Lifting equipment (Trolleys, hoists etc.)

-The College will ensure that:
+The school will ensure that:

-- All work equipment is suitable for the purpose for which it is provided; - All work equipment is maintained in an efficient state, efficient working order and in good repair; - All work equipment is where necessary, inspected prior to use and at regular intervals to ensure its on-going safety for use; - Measures are taken to prevent access to dangerous parts of machinery (Guarding), taking into account the users and the type of use; - Where specific risks exist, the College will ensure that the use of such equipment is restricted to authorised persons; - Where necessary, appropriate signage is provided warning of specific risks associated with the relevant work equipment; - Relevant training is provided to persons operating work equipment.
+- All work equipment is suitable for the purpose for which it is provided. - All work equipment is maintained in an efficient state, efficient working order and in good repair. - All work equipment is where necessary, inspected prior to use and at regular intervals to ensure its on-going safety for use. - Measures are taken to prevent access to dangerous parts of machinery (Guarding), taking into account the users and the type of use. - Where specific risks exist, the school will ensure that the use of such equipment is restricted to authorised persons.

+- Where necessary, appropriate signage is provided warning of specific risks associated with the relevant work equipment. - Relevant training is provided to persons operating work equipment. - Students will be supervised at all times whilst using work equipment.